erogenousbeef-zz/BigReactors/Roadmap.md

 TODO - 0.3: The Coolant Update
 ------------------------------
 ### Bugs
-- Waste can somehow go negative when auto-replace waste is turned on.
-This leads to bizarre-ass shit.
-- Water appears to vaporize into 1/10th its input?!
+- Water appears to vaporize into 1/10th its input?! - CNR.

-### Gameplay Tweaks
-- Change how different level coils work.
-Better metals should strip more energy off as well as being more efficient.
-- Document CC API: getEnergyProducedLastTick - also returns fluid flow
-- CC API: # of blades, rotor size/mass, rotor blade efficiency numbers for turbines

 ### Graphics
 - Cool particle effects when the reactor is on! (requires making my own particle, bleah)